Isilindil/loveletters/README.md

 # Love Letters

-This is a smalle python programme
+This is a small python programme
 I use it to learn new skills

 I do not own the love letters name